Obbut/LogKit/README.md

 LogKit is available under the MIT license.
 See the LICENSE file for more info.

 ## Changelog

+### 0.2.0
+* Rename from RBLogger to LogKit
+* Changed the names of all classes, structs, etc

 ### 0.1.0
 First version with the following features: